devops329/devops/instruction/deliverable4UiTesting/deliverable4UiTesting.md

 ### Refactoring

 As you write you tests you will want to start decomposing the tests so that they don't repeat common code.
-This is especially tree of mocks.
+This is especially true of mocks.
 There are lots of ways to do this, but one common pattern is to create a utility method that generically handles things like the login request.

 ```ts
 async function basicInit(page: Page) {